YingCGooi/coin_exchange/README.md

 bundle exec ruby cx.rb
 ```

-Once Sinatra is running in the background, open up a web browser and enter `localhost:4567` in the URL address bar in order to begin.
+Once Sinatra is running in the background, open up a web browser and enter `localhost:4567` in the URL address bar to begin.

 ### Sign-up Bonus
 User will receive a sign-up bonus funding of virtual USD balance into their account, which can be used to purchase mock BTC or ETH.